 Winter Lead Climbing Course

-Our winter lead climbing course is for the competent and experienced winter mountaineer, who is looking to take his/her skills on graded winter routes.
+Our winter lead climbing course is for the competent and experienced winter mountaineer.
+Who is looking to take his/her skills on graded winter routes.
 By the end of the course, you will have the tools to lead winter routes.

-We cover the following key areas:
+On our winter lead climbing course, we cover the following key areas:

 - Movement on snow, ice and mixed ground